Continuation of Functions

 ~ Start functions with an equal sign (=) followed by the FUNCTION NAME (in either upper- or lowercase), followed by an open parenthesis, the range to be affected and a close parenthesis.

 ~ A function may be used by itself, or it may be combined with other functions.
 Excel provides many functions, some of which are used for statistical and financial analysis, while others are used in database operations.
-A function may be entered using the keyboard, the mouse or a combination of both.
+A function may be entered using the keyboard or by locating the Functions button on the Home Ribbon Tab.

 ~ The Average Function averages values in a range.
 For example, to average the values in A4, A5 and A6, the function would appear as =AVERAGE(A4:A6).
 The data the functions require you to supply are called the ARGUMENTS.
 For example, in =AVERAGE(A4:A6), the data range A4:A6 is the argument.

 - Note: The beginning cell and ending cell in a range are separated by a colon.
 The range reads: "A4 through A6".

 - The following illustrates the various parts of a function, and all functions follow the same format:

 = Average (A4:A6)

 Equal Sign Function Name Argument